cheapjack/MoT/README.md

 ###Requirements

+First you will need to install `Python v2.7` from [here](https://www.python.org/about/gettingstarted/) and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/)

+I'd recommend looking at the [Hitchhiker's Guide To Python](http://docs.python-guide.org/en/latest/) for extensive tips on installing `Python 2.7` (much of what we use is not ready for `Python 3`) and although you can run from the command line I'd recommend using the Idle IDE.
+I'd also consider using Virtual Environments  [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-You need to clone this repo into your home directory and edit the `server.py` file depending on whether you are connecting to CloudMaker on a pi or not.
+You then need to clone this repo into your home directory and edit the `server.py` file depending on whether you are connecting to CloudMaker on a pi or not.

 Change the flag `is_pi = True` if you are using a Pi to interact with the server Change the flag `is_pi = False` if you are using PC/MAC/Linux to interact with the server